-LA Times suitor is basketball-loving billionaire doctor
+LA Times buyer is a basketball-loving biotech billionaire

 Born in South Africa to parents who fled China during World War II, Soon-Shiong has said he learned the value of a free press growing up in a country that during his youth still practiced apartheid, or racial separation, that denied rights to non-whites.

 "In South Africa being Chinese meant I wasn't white and I wasn't black," he told Los Angeles Magazine in 2013.

 He added that he trained at a black hospital and later worked in black townships where medical facilities were insufficient and he wasn't sure if the drugs he administered to children with tuberculosis were really doing any good.

 "That's when I had the vision of what I wanted to do: leave South Africa and identify the technologies that would allow me to treat these kids as if they were at the Mayo Clinic," he said.